Fluctuating landscapes and heavy tails in animal behavior: Abstract

 \section{Abstract}

-Animal behavior is shaped by a myriad of mechanisms acting on a wide range of scales.
-This immense variability hampers quantitative reasoning and renders the identification of universal principles elusive.
-Through data analysis and theory, we here show that slow non-ergodic drives generally give rise to heavy-tailed statistics in behaving animals.
-We leverage high-resolution recordings of \emph{C. elegans} locomotion to extract a self-consistent reduced order model for an inferred reaction coordinate, bridging from sub-second chaotic dynamics to long-lived stochastic transitions among metastable states.
-The slow mode dynamics exhibits heavy-tailed first passage time distributions and correlation functions, and we show that such heavy tails can be explained by dynamics on a time-dependent potential landscape.
-Inspired by these results, we introduce a generic model in which we separate faster mixing modes that evolve on a quasi-stationary potential, from slower non-ergodic modes that drive the potential landscape, and reflect slowly varying internal states.
-We show that, even for simple potential landscapes, heavy tails emerge when barrier heights fluctuate slowly and strongly enough.
-In particular, the distribution of first passage times and the correlation function can asymptote to a power law, with related exponents that depend on the strength and nature of the fluctuations.
-We support our theoretical findings through direct numerical simulations.
+Animal behavior is shaped by a myriad of mechanisms acting on a wide range of scales, which hampers quantitative reasoning and the identification of general principles.
+Here, we combine data analysis and theory to investigate the relationship between behavioral plasticity and heavy-tailed statistics often observed in animal behavior.
+Specifically, we first leverage high-resolution recordings of \emph{C. elegans} locomotion to show that stochastic transitions among long-lived behaviors exhibit heavy-tailed first passage time distributions and correlation functions.
+Such heavy tails can be explained by slow adaptation of behavior over time.
+This particular result motivates our second step of introducing a general model where we separate fast dynamics on a quasi-stationary multi-well potential, from non-ergodic, slowly varying modes.
+We then show that heavy tails generically emerge in such a model, and we provide a theoretical derivation of the resulting functional form, which can become a power law with exponents that depend on the strength of the fluctuations.
+Finally, we provide direct support for the generality of our findings by testing them in a {\it C. elegans} mutant where adaptation is suppressed and heavy tails thus disappear, and recordings of larval zebrafish swimming behavior where heavy tails are again prevalent.